hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 $$U(x, y) = \mathcal{F}\left\{ U(x,y) \right\}\rvert_{f_x = \theta/\lambda}$$

-The wall (which the laser is shining on) is not smooth and perfectly flat.
+The wall which the laser is shining on is not smooth and perfectly flat.
 It's rough, and the distance adds a phase difference between two waves.
-Through the [random walk processes][rand] and the angular wave spectrum, if we could obtain every angle, the laser wouldn't have any speckle.
-Our eyes don't have infinite dimension, so we can't do that.
+Through the [Drunkard's Walk process][rand] and the angular plane wave spectrum, if we could obtain every angle, the laser spot wouldn't have any speckle.
+Our eyes are finite in size, so we can't obtain every angle or frequency.

-Since the impulse response of our impulse response extends out a ways in the spatial domain and our eyes can't aren't infinitely big, we can't receive the complete laser image.
-If our eyes were infinitely large and able to receive the full impulse response, we wouldn't see any speckle in laser images.
+Since the impulse response extends a ways out in the spatial domain, and by the angular plane wave spectrum the frequency domain, we can't receive every frequency since our eye's are finite in size.
+If our eyes were infinitely big or the impulse response happened to be small, the laser spot wouldn't have any speckle.

-We can model this optical system with a 2D convolution and a bunch of random phase vectors.
+Because the wall gives the wave some random phase, we can represent the spot we see by a 2D convolution with a random phase and the impulse response.
+This convolution is just saying that every spot gives the same response multiplied by some random phase.

 ```python
 x = exp(1j*2*pi*rand(N,N)) # a bunch of random phases